Emergent vorticity asymmetry of one and two-layer shallow water system captured by a next-order balanced model: Single-layer shallow water

 SWQG\pl~uses PV as the prognostic variable.
-Therefore it retains the PV conservation of \eqref{eq:SWPV_full}.
-However, we have not been able to show that it conserved any definition of energy.
-Instead, we will demonstrate numerically that the usual definition of shallow water energy \eqref{eq:SW_energies} is well-behaved though not conserved.
-SWQG\pl~does not conserve potential enstrophy \eqref{eq:poten_ens} either, which additionally requires the height evolves following the height equation \eqref{eq:oneSW_h}.
+Therefore, it retains the PV conservation of \eqref{eq:SWPV_full}.
+However, we have not been able to show that it conserved any definition of energy. {Instead, we will demonstrate numerically that the SWQG\pl~model generally captures the evolution of the shallow water energy \eqref{eq:SW_energies}, compared to the full model.
+However, it is occasionally not monotonic for the largest Rossby number explored.
+Since the simulations use dissipation, this does not prove but indicates that SWQG\pl does not conserve the usual shallow water energy.} SWQG\pl~does not conserve potential enstrophy \eqref{eq:poten_ens} either, which additionally requires the height to evolve following the height equation \eqref{eq:oneSW_h}.
 SWQG\pl's height is inverted from PV and does not necessarily follow \eqref{eq:oneSW_h}.
-We also show from simulations that the potential enstrophy \eqref{eq:poten_ens} behaves within expectation.
-Overall, even though SWQG\pl~does not explicitly conserve the energy and potential enstrophy, they mirror the behavior of the underlying shallow water model.
-Theoretical thinking based on the conserved quantities can be applied to the SWQG\pl~simulations.
+We also show from simulations that the potential enstrophy \eqref{eq:poten_ens} {evolved similarly to a full shallow water simulation}.
+Overall, even though SWQG\pl~does not explicitly conserve the energy and potential enstrophy, they mirror the behavior of the underlying shallow water model {for long-time simulations}.
+We argue that theoretical thinking based on the conserved quantities can be applied to the SWQG\pl~simulations.